GNOME/gimp-help/README.md

   `en` above with their language code.

-  When you edit an XML file and want to quickly check your changes, you can create a single quick-and-dirty HMTL draft file with
+  When you edit an XML file and want to quickly check your changes, you can create a single quick-and-dirty HTML draft file with

     make src/of/the/xml-file.draft